PaulTran47/paultran47.github.io/README.md

   * The font is also my font-of-choice for all development interfaces.

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
-This speed is achieved by :
+This speed is achieved by:
   1. remedy.css and reset.css are both inlined in the head tags.
   2. Critical CSS for initial rendering of every page are inlined in the head tags.
   3. All non-critical CSS are lazy-loaded without inline scripts, meaning no strict content security policies are violated!
-  2 Web fonts (i.e., JetBrains Mono) are (pre)loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
+  4. Web fonts (i.e., JetBrains Mono) are (pre)loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
   The website's fallback font, Courier New (Courier for MacOS), has been tuned and optimised to mimic JetBrains Mono.
 This makes the web font "nice to have"